 --

 Rarely are members of the same family born under the same roof.
+The ties that truly bind us are of love not blood.

 - Richard Bach